d-kleine/AZ_ML-Engineering/project3_Capstone/README.md

 #### AutoML Configuration:

+* **compute_target**

-* **compute_target:The 'compute_target' specifies the Azure Machine Learning compute target on which the AutoML experiment is executed.
+   * The 'compute_target' specifies the Azure Machine Learning compute target on which the AutoML experiment is executed.
 It ensures the experiment runs on the selected compute resource.

 * **task: 'classification'**